Search our catalogue of FREE infrastructure resources

 Project investment over the next 20 years provides the industry with an opportunity to not only improve the transport, energy and utility infrastructure, but also to deliver significant reductions in environmental impacts and improvements in the value that society receives from this public investment.

-Network Rail is an example of a major client supporting the industry to adopt more sustainable practices.
+Network Rail is a key example of a major client driving the rail industry’s transition towards more sustainable practices.

-The rail sector supply chain advocated for a more consistent learning approach across the sector.
-Supply Chain Sustainability School worked closely with Network Rail, Rail Safety and Standards Board (RSSB) and a range of rail infrastructure suppliers, contractors and major stakeholders to develop a series of free learning pathways to be used throughout the sector.
+The rail sector’s supply chain called for a more consistent and cohesive approach to learning across the industry.
+In response, the Supply Chain Sustainability School collaborated with Network Rail, the Rail Safety and Standards Board (RSSB), and a range of rail infrastructure suppliers, contractors, and major stakeholders to develop a series of free learning pathways, designed to be utilised across the sector.

-The materials have been selected to align with the priority areas in Network Rail’s Greener Railway Strategy.
+These resources have been carefully selected to align with the priority areas outlined in Network Rail’s Greener Railway Strategy.

 Supplier Development System – Creating a Sustainable Supply Chain